 - Cable Car: Since you get a round trip ticket; you can finish activities around Merlion, board at Waterfront (Merlion) station and get down at Siloso beach.
 Once you are done, you can come back to Imbiah station and finish rest of the activities.
 Waterfront and Imbiah station are very close.

 - Sentosa Buses: Travelling by buses inside Sentosa is free.
 There are 2 routes and buses run frequently.
 However, there are designated bus stops were they stop.
-Unfortunately, you do not get this map when you ask for Sentosa Map at their information desk.
-Fortunately, we had one map we collected at the airport which showed bus routes.
-We finished everything around Resorts World Sentosa and took the bus and went to Beach station.

 - Sentosa Beach tram: Beach tram goes every 10 min and has stations close to the beach.